When it comes to storing your personal belongings, it’s important to consider security measures.

 It’s a signal to potential criminals that their actions will be monitored and recorded — and that they will be held accountable for any illegal activity.

-But surveillance and alarm systems aren’t just about deterring crime, they also serve an important role in identifying and responding to security breaches.
+Self-storage surveillance security and alarm systems aren’t just about deterring crime, they also serve an important role in identifying and responding to security breaches.

 Many facilities now offer remote monitoring, which allows you to access live footage of your unit and the surrounding area through a mobile app or web portal.
 It’s kind of like a nanny cam.